 contiguous lots in this block--some of the choicest property in town

-because it directly faced the front of the Logan County Courthouse.]
+because it directly faced the then-front of the Logan County Courthouse.]

 Streetcar Tracks on Kickapoo Street

 Postcard View of Latham Building from

 Picture Postcard View of Latham Building from Early 1960s

 (photo courtesy of D.D.
 Welch and Fred Blanford)